OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 </div>

-## Create an app and enable the PWA
+## Creating an app and enabling the PWA

 Create a mobile app and turn on the toggle **Distribute as PWA** in the app details.